Superrehtard/old_diaspora_wiki/Adding-your-favorite-service-to-Diaspora.md

 1) Add Friendster(*your favorite service*) support to omniauth: [[http://github.com/intridea/omniauth]], if its not there already .

-1.5) Add the example for the keys: [[http://github.com/diaspora/diaspora/blob/master/config/diaspora.yml.example]] and one line in the initializer:
+1.5) Add the example for the keys: [[http://github.com/diaspora/diaspora/blob/master/config/diaspora.yml.example]], add empty default keys and set the enable to false in [[http://github.com/diaspora/diaspora/blob/master/config/defaults.yml]] and one line in the initializer:
 [[http://github.com/diaspora/diaspora/blob/master/config/initializers/omniauth.rb]]